Was There an Earthquake in the Bay Area Just Now?

 Map by Scott Pham

-Any big earthquake is a reminder that it is something that lives under our feet every day and we need to be ready for it.
+Any time the earth shakes under our feet every, it is a reminder that a big earthquake could strike the Bay Area any moment and we need to be ready for it.